Makarov pistol: Variants

 A silenced version of the Makarov pistol, the PB, was developed for use by reconnaissance groups and the KGB, with a dedicated detachable suppressor.

+TKB-023

 An experimental variant of the Makarov pistol, the TKB-023, was designed with a polymer frame to reduce the weight and costs of the weapon.
 It had passed Soviet military trials but was never fielded, due to concerns about the polymer's capacities for long-term storage and use.

-Poland, Hungary, and Czechoslovakia have developed their own handgun designs chambering the 9×18mm round.
-Hungary developed the FEG PA-63, Poland the P-64 and the P-83 Wanad and Czechoslovakia the vz.82.
-While similar in operation (straight blowback), and chambered for the same round, these pistols are often found labeled at gun shows by some US gun retailers as "Polish Makarovs" and "Hungarian Makarovs".
-Nonetheless, these cosmetically similar designs are independent of the PM and have more in common with the Walther PP (which, in fact, was also a major influence on the original Russian Makarov).

-A wide variety of aftermarket additions and replacements exist for the Makarov pistol, including replacement barrels, custom grips, custom finishes and larger sights with various properties to replace the notoriously small originals.
-A scope/light mount exists for the Makarov pistol but requires a threaded replacement barrel.

 Baikal

-Baikal is a brand developed by IGP around which a series of shotgun products were designed from 1962.
+Baikal is a brand developed by Izhevsk Mechanical Plant around which a series of shotgun products were designed from 1962.

 After the collapse of the USSR, commercial gun manufacture was greatly expanded under the Baikal brand.